Help to buy essential items

 Loans and grants

-In an urgent situation, you could apply to the Discretionary Assistance Fund for a grant.
-The DAF applies to Wales only.
-For more details see our page on cash in a crisis.
+In Wales you can also apply to the Discretionary Assistance Fund for a grant that you do not need to pay back.
+For more details on the fund see our page on cash in a crisis.

-In some areas, there are local organisations that provide good quality second hand furniture, safety-tested appliances and other household items for people on low incomes.
+In some areas, there are local organisations that provide good quality second hand furniture, safety-tested appliances and other household items.

 You need a voucher to use a food bank.
 You then exchange this at the food bank for three days’ worth of food.
 You can get food bank vouchers from local charities, doctors’ surgeries, health visitors, social workers, Citizens Advice and other welfare advice centres.